KxSystems/docs/docs/wp/iterators/index.md

 13 12 13 22 3 14 17 14 7 12 13 17 19 15 8 16 17 18 19 10 16 10 9 13 15 8 25 8..
 ```

-The Each iterator has three variants that take binary iterables as arguments: Each Left, Each Right and Each Prior.
+The Each iterator has three variants that take binary values as arguments: Each Left, Each Right and Each Prior.

 ### Each Left, Each Right